Before You Go

 Canceled Trips

 OARS International and the outfitter Cascada Expediciones reserve the right to cancel any trip due to insufficient registration or other factors that make the trip impractical to operate.
-Do not make nonrefundable travel arrangements unless you have spoken to your Adventure Consultant regarding the status of your trip.
+In such instances, we will inform you at least 30 days prior to departure.
+Do not make non-refundable travel arrangements until you have verified with OARS that your trip is confirmed.

 Medical